 - Successfully concluding “charity proceedings” centred on a dispute between rival trustee bodies

-- Construction of governing documents, wills and historic bequests
+- The interpretation of governing documents, Wills and historic bequests

 - Trading and commercial arrangements

-He is a member of the Charity Law Association.
+He is a member of the CLA and Philanthropy Impact.

 Recent highlights include: